-The role of the Seventh-day Adventist Church in resolving disputes among its members has a long historical tradition.
+The role of the Seventh-Day Adventist Church in resolving disputes among its members has a long historical tradition.
 These procedures were prompted by a doctrinal concern based on the Bible and counsel given to the Church by Ellen G. White.
 The Conciliation and Dispute Resolution process is designed to be neutral, impartial and independent.
+For more information on the arbitration process, consult the NAD Working Policies or contact the Human Resources Department.